Locally Compact Quantum Groups. A von Neumann Algebra Approach: The main results about

-One also has the formula $\Delta(\delta)=\delta \ot \delta$ but this is not so easy to get.
-One possible way to prove this formula can be found in the original work [K-V2].
-Another proof is found in [M-N-W].
-We will still give an other argument but for this, we need some more results and so we postpone the proof of this formula (see Remark 4.16 in Section 4). \nl From now on, we will identify $\Cal H_\psi$ with $\Cal H_\varphi$ in the obvious way, namely by defining $\Lambda_\psi$ from $\Cal N_\psi$ to $\Cal H_\varphi$ by $\Lambda_\psi(x)=\Lambda_\varphi(x\delta^{\frac12})$ when $x\in \Cal N_\psi$.
-This is possible because of the above theorem.
-The element $x\delta^\frac12$ is considered to be the closure of the operator, first defined on the domain of $\delta^\frac12$.
-This will be bounded and in $\Cal N_\psi$ for $x\in \Cal N_\varphi$.
-Finally, observe that this identification is compatible with the actions of $M$ on both spaces.
-So, we are not creating any conflict with these conventions.
+One also has the formula $\Delta(\delta)=\delta \otimes \delta$ but this is not so easy to get.
+One possible way to prove this formula can be found in the original work~\cite{K-V2}.
+Another proof is found in~\cite{M-N-W}.
+We will still give an other argument but for this, we need some more results and so we postpone the proof of this formula (see Remark~\ref{4.16}).